Aarleks/tilde/markdown/20200422_blastula-for-emailing-feedback.md

 Outlook doesn't make this easy - sending a different attachment to each student is hard.

-The `blastula` package for R provides a handy and easy-to-use tool with which to send feedback documents to students.
+The [`blastula`](https://github.com/rich-iannone/blastula) package for R provides a handy and easy-to-use tool with which to send feedback documents to students.

 Two use cases:

 1) emailing a feedback document to each student
 2) emailing individual feedback from a spreadsheet

 ## Emailing Individual Feedback Documents to Students

-This is a stripped down example.
+What follows is a basic example.

 What we are doing is taking a folder with a feedback document for each student and using `R` to loop through a list of enrolments to send each student their own feedback file.
+For the purposes of the example I've assumed every student has a file to to sent - in my real-world script I filter the enrolment data so I only email those students with a feedback document in the folder.

 First we want to get our packages ready and set all our variables: